 - Families in receipt of Child Tax Credit will also qualify provided that (a) they are not entitled to Working Tax Credit, and (b) their annual income, as assessed by Her Majesty's Revenue and Customs does not exceed £16,190 as at 6 April 2010 (subject to annual review)

 At St Mary’s College Sixth Form, free school meal tickets are given in addition to the 16 -19 Bursary Payments, where applicable.
+Fill in the application form below and return directly to Hull City Council:

 The Sixth Form’s policy of exam entry is that students should have as many opportunities where possible to improve on their module scores in order to improve their overall grade.